 The determination as to whether the property is under a person's charge or control will depend on the specific facts of a case.

-Note that PC 597(b) also makes it a criminal act for a person to aid or abet in the fighting or injuring of a rooster.2
+Note that this section also makes it a criminal act for a person to aid or abet in the fighting or injuring of a rooster.2

 And, it is also a crime if a person is just a spectator at a cockfight, as opposed to, the person that organizes and runs the fight.3